PeterOrneholm/BirdOrNot.net/README.md

 ## Next steps

+Here are a few things I've thought about implementing:

-I would like to add som custom models to detect "Bird like" things, like *Big Yellow Bird*, *Jack Sparrow* etc. I could use [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) for this, just give me some time and I'll fix it :)
+- Custom Vision: I would like to add som custom models to detect "Bird like" things, like *Big Yellow Bird*, *Jack Sparrow* etc. I could use [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) for this, just give me some time and I'll fix it :)
+- The XKCD above also mentions the task of detecting if the photo is taken in a national park.
+I've thought of using [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) to find the POI based on GPS coordinates stored in the picture.
+- Make it a PWA and publish it to Store(s)

 ## Interested in even more details?